maliahavlicek/ms4_challenger/README.md

 #### Outstanding Defects

 ## Deployment

+This application can be run locally or deployed to a live environment.
+Directions are provided for deploying to Heroku.

 ### Requirements
 If any of the following are unfamiliar, please click on their associated links as they are necessary when setting the environmental variables required to run this application: